 Buying a home can be a precarious business.
 When money and emotions are involved, things can get dicey (and ugly).
 So when issues pop up during a home inspection or initial walk-through, it’s important to request some repairs — especially if they’re related to safety concerns or would cost a mint to fix once the property is yours.

 In almost every home sale, the buyer will request the seller to make some fixes and repairs.
 Sometimes these are reasonable and should be done, but other times not.
 This means that there are fixes you should do and those you shouldn’t do when selling your house.
 The difficulty for most sellers lies in knowing the difference – with some being too accommodating and doing more than they need to and others refusing to do enough.
-To help you out in this situation, we offer this brief guide on what you should and should not fix at your buyer’s request when selling your house in Shoreline.
+To help you out in this situation, we offer this brief guide on what you should and should not fix at your buyer’s request when selling your house in Seattle.

 Repairs You Should Make When Selling Your House

-The things you should fix at the buyer’s request when selling your house in Shoreline are most of the time the major issues – things that the inspection typically turns up.
+The things you should fix at the buyer’s request when selling your house in Seattle are most of the time the major issues – things that the inspection typically turns up.
 These include . . .